department-of-veterans-affairs/va.gov-team/products/platform/documentation-site/documentation-style-guide-release-plan.md

 - Any UX changes necessary?
 - If yes, what:
 - Success criteria:
-  - Did VSP members reference and find it useful?
+  - Number of VSP team members who engage with announcement
-  - Were any terms added to word list?
+  - Did VSP team members find it useful?

 ## Go Live!